Tour Home Extraordinaire!

 AN EXTRAORDINARY COLLECTION

-More than 130 years ago, Nathan and Elmarine Ogden built this chateauesque-style mansion on Hall Street, and appointed it lavishly with the best of everything that money could buy.
+More than almost 140 years ago, Nathan and Elmarine Ogden built this chateauesque-style mansion on Hall Street, and appointed it lavishly with the best of everything that money could buy.
 Today, the Shakespeare Chateau still boasts 47 original artisan-crafted stained glass masterpieces.
-Photos can’t do justice to the intricate designs and dazzling play of light through these windows.
+Photos can't do justice to the intricate designs and dazzling play of light through these windows.

 After all those years of exposure to the elements and to the pull of gravity, many of the stained glass windows at the Shakespeare are in need of restoration.
 We have been taking them out a few at a time for full restoration, which includes cleaning and (in most cases) complete re-leading.
 The restored windows are protected with ventilated exterior clear lexan to prevent future damages.
 Come visit them in person to see the dramatic difference!